iunera/ypipe/README.md

 *   **Natural Language Querying:** Ask questions in plain English and get results from your database.
 *   **Local-First Architecture:** Runs completely locally to keep your data secure.
 *   **Easy Setup:** Get up and running quickly with our Docker-based setup.
-*   **Apache Druid Support:** The first supported database is Apache Druid, with more to come.
+*   **Multi-Database Support:** The first supported databases are Apache Druid and [ClickHouse](https://clickhouse.com/), with more to come.
-*   **Powered by MCP Server:** Utilizes the robust and extensible [MCP Server](https://github.com/iunera/druid-mcp-server) for AI-driven data interaction.
+*   **Powered by MCP Server:** Utilizes the robust and extensible [MCP Server](https://github.com/iunera/druid-mcp-server) for AI-driven data interaction with Apache Druid.
 *   **Flexible AI Model Support:** Supports local Ollama models (e.g., `iunera/aura-m`, `iunera/aura-l`) and OpenAI.
     *   `iunera/aura-m`: [https://ollama.com/iunera/aura-m](https://ollama.com/iunera/aura-m)
     *   `iunera/aura-l`: [https://ollama.com/iunera/aura-l](https://ollama.com/iunera/aura-l)
-*   **Safe by Default:** Establishes a "readonly" connection to Apache Druid to prevent accidental data changes.
+*   **Safe by Default:** Establishes a "readonly" connection to your databases to prevent accidental data changes.

 ## Configuration

-### Apache Druid MCP Server
+### Apache Druid

 The `druid.env` file contains the settings for connecting the [druid-mcp-server](https://github.com/iunera/druid-mcp-server) to your Apache Druid cluster.
 Here is a description of each variable: